Your Individual Professional Development Plan (IPDP) includes four parts:

 - M.A.T.C.H. competencies format (see side bar): for those providing mentoring, coaching, consulting to early childhood or afterschool professionals and programs

 (Thank you to the many professionals who contributed their IPDPs to this page).

 - Meet Chris – he works in an Afterschool program and you can learn more about him and see his IPDP develop in the booklet: IPDP (Individual Professional Development Plan) – Planning your Professional Growth on this page.

-- Meet Mauve - She is a licensed Department of Education (DOE) teacher working as a director in an early childhood program in partnership with the public schools.
-She has a DOE (7 year) IPDP.
+- Meet Mauve - She is a licensed Agency of Education (AOE) teacher working as a director in an early childhood program in partnership with the public schools.
+She has an AOE (7 year) IPDP.
 Here is her annual IPDP that she uses for STARS, applying for certificates or a credential.